Skip to content

 1. Set up your Google Business Profile

-Set up your Google Business Profile (formerly Google My Business) if you haven’t already.
-It’s free, easy to use, and will help you start appearing in local Google searches.
+If you haven’t already, set up your Google Business Profile (formerly Google My Business).
+It’s free, easy to use, and will help you start appearing in local search results.

-A Google Business Profile is one the first things to show up when someone Googles your business name, so highlight your critical business information.
+A Google Business Profile is one of the first things that shows up in a Google search when someone types in your business name, so highlight your critical business information.

-To best optimize your Google Business Profile, include your business name, contact information, hours of operation, a link to your website, an online booking form, and social media handles.
-Add relevant images to show off the work you’ve done.
+To optimize your Google Business Profile, include your business name, contact information, hours of operation, a link to your website, an online booking form, and social media handles.
+Add relevant images to showcase your work.

 2. Do keyword research

 Predicting the search terms potential customers use to find your business helps understand local intent.
-You can use online SEO tools to research these keywords and then integrate them into your website.
+You can use online SEO tools for local keyword research and then integrate them into your website.

-The following tools offer free trials or limited usage for free so that you can try them:
+The following tools offer free trials or limited usage for free, so that you can try them for both keyword research and to monitor SEO performance:

 Start with a general keyword like “find an electrician” and then narrow it down by adding local terminology, such as “find an electrician in Baltimore” or “find an electrician near me.”